jslefche/sem_book/docs/02-Global_estimation.md

 ## [1] 0.05967903
 ```

 Note that this value is the same returned from both `sem` and `lm`.
-Recall also for simple linear regression that the standardized coefficient (mean = 0 and variance = 1) is equal to the correlation:
+Recall also for simple linear regression that the standardized coefficient is equal to the correlation:

 ```r